Rosenhan experiment: Pseudopatient experiment

 All were admitted, to 12 psychiatric hospitals across the United States, including underfunded public hospitals in rural areas, urban university-run hospitals with excellent reputations, and one expensive private hospital.
 Though presented with identical symptoms, seven were diagnosed with schizophrenia at public hospitals, and one with manic-depressive psychosis, a more optimistic diagnosis with better clinical outcomes, at the private hospital.
 Their stays ranged from 7 to 52 days, and the average was 19 days.
 All but one were discharged with a diagnosis of schizophrenia "in remission", which Rosenhan considered as evidence that mental illness is perceived as an irreversible condition creating a lifelong stigma rather than a curable illness.

 Despite openly and frequently taking extensive notes on the behavior of the staff and other patients, none of the pseudopatients were identified as impostors by the hospital staff, although many of the other psychiatric patients seemed to be able to correctly identify them as impostors.
 In the first three hospitalizations, 35 of the total of 118 patients expressed a suspicion that the pseudopatients were sane, with some suggesting that the patients were researchers or journalists investigating the hospital.
 Hospital notes indicated that staff interpreted much of the pseudopatients' behavior in terms of mental illness.
 For example, one nurse labeled the note-taking of one pseudopatient as "writing behavior" and considered it pathological.
 The patients' normal biographies were described in hospital records consistent with what was expected of schizophrenics by the then-dominant theories of its cause.

 The experiment required the pseudopatients to get out of the hospital on their own by getting the hospital to release them, though a lawyer was retained to be on call for emergencies when it became clear that the pseudopatients would not ever be voluntarily released on short notice.
 Once admitted and diagnosed, the pseudopatients were not able to obtain their release until they agreed with the psychiatrists that they were mentally ill and began taking antipsychotic medications, which they flushed down a toilet.
-No staff member reported that the pseudopatients were flushing their medication down the toilets.
+No staff member reported that the pseudopatients were not taking their medication.

 Rosenhan and the other pseudopatients reported an overwhelming sense of dehumanization, severe invasion of privacy, and boredom while hospitalized.
 Their possessions were searched randomly, and they were sometimes observed while using the toilet.
 They reported that though the staff seemed to be well-meaning, they generally objectified and dehumanized the patients, often discussing patients at length in their presence as though they were not there, and avoiding direct interaction with patients except as strictly necessary to perform official duties.
 Some attendants were prone to verbal and physical abuse of patients when other staff were not present.
 A group of patients waiting outside the cafeteria half an hour before lunchtime were said by a doctor to his students to be experiencing "oral-acquisitive" psychiatric symptoms.
 Contact with doctors averaged 6.8 minutes per day.